Aftobus01/Hbm-s-Nuclear-Tech-GIT/README.md

-# NTM: Space for Nuclear Tech: New Horizons
+# NTM: Space for NT: New Horizons

 Hi, i am memeing things into existence, dont mind me! im just the bent fork at the end of the table -JamesH_2